 People-to-people and institutional links

 Australia’s economic and strategic links with the ROK are underpinned by extensive people-to-people and institutional links.
 In the 2011 Census, almost 90,000 Australian residents claimed Korean ancestry.
 The ROK is Australia’s fourth-largest source of international students, with nearly 21,000 full-time students studying in Australia in 2015.
 The ROK is fourth-largest group of working holiday-makers and ninth-largest market of short-term visitors.
-The ROK and Japan were the joint-second most popular scholarship host locations for the 2016 round of New Colombo Plan scholarships.
+The numbers of New Colombo Plan (NCP) students studying in Korea continue to increase significantly—for 2017, 258 mobility grants have been awarded, following 152 and 111 in 2016 and 2015 respectively.
 Both the active Korean community in Australia and the growing number of alumni in the ROK represent extensive personal connections between Australia and the ROK.

 Australian artists, performers and cultural institutions are building links with Korean partners, recognising the strong, distinctly Korean contributions being made to worldwide culture by Korean artists building on their rich cultural heritage and using traditional methods and sophisticated technology.